millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 ### STEP 3: Configure ODI and EDQ JAVA parameters for ADWCS
 -  To create the required JAVA paramters for ODI you need to add parameters as below.

 ```
 $ vi /u01/jdk/jre/lib/security/java.security
 ```

 - Line 1-9 should already exist.
-Add lines 10 and 11 and save the java.security file.
+Add lines 10 and 11 and save the java.security file and save the file.

 ```
 security.provider.1=sun.security.provider.Sun
 security.provider.2=sun.security.rsa.SunRsaSign